 The company has a variety of skills that you are looking for to solve current problems.
 The team is formed according to project specifics: industry specifics, technical requirements, task complexity, and scope of work.

-You won’t need to bring in-house staff, as outsourcers have comprehensive testing experience.
+You won’t need to bring in-house staff, as outsourcers have comprehensive security testing experience.
 You can easily expand your team with additional specialists when new tasks arise, and vice versa.

 Access to modern technology